-We do not charge rent to stay, but we do charge $10 per month for utilities.
+We do not charge rent to stay, but we do charge $10 per calendar month (not pro rata) for utilities.
 A security deposit of 100 USD will be collected on arrival, which is returned at the end of your stay minus the cost of utility bills, and mattress hire and laundry if used.
-For stays of less than 2 months, $50 will be kept as a donation to the community.
+For stays of less than a month, $50 of that will be kept as a donation to the community (it is difficult for us to accommodate short-term volunteers due to the training required for various farm tasks).

 You will get a fair share of the food available from the land and, share our living spaces (kitchen, showers, compost toilets,…) and will be provided a place to sleep (room or simple building).

-To apply as a potential community member, please fill out our questionnaire.
+To apply as a potential community member (“volunteer”), please fill out our questionnaire.
 We request that each individual planning to arrive at Terra Frutis location fill out a separate questionnaire if capable of doing so, even if arriving with others.

 please see our “Info” page for details on all facets of the project.